d-kozak/enticing/documentation/dispatcher.md

 it processes it and forwards the result immediately using the callback function.
 After all _executors_ replied or timed out, next iteration is performed if possible(some actors provided results) and necessary(there is not enough snippets collected yet).

 To provide a support for bidirectional communication over http, [WebSockets](https://docs.spring.io/spring-framework/docs/5.0.0.BUILD-SNAPSHOT/spring-framework-reference/html/websocket.html) can be used.

+Small example how coroutines, channels and actors can used for this can found [here](../query-dispatcher/src/main/kotlin/cz/vutbr/fit/knot/enticing/query/processor/asynchron/dispatcher.kt)